defisym/OpenFusionExamples/README.md

 - FindTheWay
   - *Created by Defisym.*
+  - *Under dev*
-  - *A* Path Find, open source, 5X faster than Path Finding Object, all runtime compatible.*
+  - *A\* Path Find, open source, 5X faster than Path Finding Object, all runtime compatible.*

 - Fini
   - *Created by Defisym.*